SATIRE SATURDAY: Fellow Nigerians, here’s how to ‘Kachikwu’ your way to the top - Premium Times Nigeria

 But in the meantime, Minister Kachikwu has shown every young Nigerian hoping to climb the success ladder (especially in politics where, if you blow not your trumpet, no one would do it for you) how to ‘Kachikwu’ their way to the top: embellish your paper qualification to garner favourable reviews and, who knows, appointments but be quick to feign ignorance if eventually busted.

-And, finally, in case they need to reference the original source of this ingenious idea, he remains Dr Ibe Kachikwu––an otherwise brilliant yet uncreative, flagrant, blatant, barefaced, overt, shameless, unimaginative, brazen, brash, audacious, outrageous, undisguised, unconcealed and janus-faced Nigerian liar–– er, lawyer.
+And, finally, in case they need to reference the original source of this ingenious idea, he remains Dr Ibe Kachikwu––an otherwise brilliant and hugely accomplished lawyer.